ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 ## Create Origin Access Control - OAC

 The first thing we need to do is to create the `Origin Access Control` we will use in the configuration of our distribution.
-Do this by add the code below to your `main.tf` file:
+Do this by adding the code below to your `main.tf` file:

 #### `Modules/cloudfront/main.tf`